-The draft inventory database and assessment reports will be submitted to UNIDO for evaluation and consequent inventory revision, if needed.
+The reviewed and updated inventory database, effectiveness assessment reports and reviewed action plans to assure the elimination and/or restriction of the production, use, import, export, releases and disposal of the original POPs based on national priority assessment and objective setting will be submitted to UNIDO for evaluation and consequent inventory revision, if needed.
 The revised database and assessment reports will be further submitted to the NSC for approval.